Earliest colour films in South India: List of Tamil films in Gevacolor

+Neelavukku Neranja Manasu: Dance sequence for the song "Kanakku Pannuraaru Summaa" by Helen in colour.

+Thirumanam: Dance sequence by Gopi Krishna, Kumari Kamala and B. Sarojadevi in colour.
+This is a lost film with no surviving prints.

+Minnal Veeran: 1959; Second half in color.

+Deiva Balam: Second half of the film and other segments in colour.

+Veerapandiya Kattabomman: Gevacolor; Shot entirely in Gevacolor, then prints released in Technicolor.

+Athisaya Penn: Partly in Gevacolor; Film was shot in Gevacolor.
+The climax of this film was shot in Technicolor for 45 minutes.

+Adutha Veetu Penn: Partly in colour; 1960; The sequences for the songs "Enakkaga Nee Raja", Mannavaa Vaa Vaa, and the animation of credit scenes were in colour.

+Kuzhandhaigal Kanda Kudiyarasu: Some parts of the film appeared in colour.

+Sri Valli: Colour; 1961; Although shot entirely in colour, the film was not a commercial success because of a draggy storyline.

+Kappalottiya Thamizhan: Partly in colour; A song sequence shot in colour.

+Lava Kusa: Colour; 1963; Last Tamil film to be shot in Gevacolor.
+Tamil colour films after 1963 were shot in Eastmancolour.

 Technicolor

 Technicolor is a series of colour motion picture processes, the first version dating from 1916, and followed by improved versions over several decades.
 Technicolor had never been widely used in Tamil cinema as it is the world's most expensive colour process.
 Only three Tamil films were associated with Technicolor.

 Athisaya Penn, a 1959 remake of the Hindi film Aasha was entirely shot in Gevacolor with dance portions in Technicolor.
 This is the first Tamil film to contain sequences shot and released originally in Technicolor.

 Veerapandiya Kattabomman, entirely shot in Gevacolor, had its prints released in Technicolor for a long-lasting colour image.
 This process kept the colour of the film well preserved.
 Only this film in South India used this process.

 The only Indian Tamil film entirely shot and released in Technicolor was M. V. Raman's Konjum Salangai.
 It starred Gemini Ganesan, Savitri and Kumari Kamala and R. S. Manohar.
 It was released in India on 14 January 1962, coinciding with Thai Pongal.
 It was the first Tamil film to be exhibited in Poland with a dubbed version.
 In a review dated 28 January 1962, The Indian Express said, "Konjum Salangai, the first Technicolor feature film of South India is a revealing experience that even our technicians can bring out in a film the rich, glossy sheen and pleasing tonal gradations comparable with that of any Technicolor product made abroad."

 Sri Lanka's first Tamil language film, Samuthaayam, released in 1962, was entirely shot in 16mm Technicolor.